Currently, there are a few places that you may find rankings of the master of laws in taxation programs.

 10. IIT Chicago-Kent

 As a major caveat, which I’ll discuss more later, I wouldn’t advise choosing a school based on rankings alone.
 Also, these programs, with the exception of NYU and Georgetown (and maybe Northwestern, as it gains more recognition, as a fairly new program), are very regional.
 Going to IIT Chicago-Kent will be of little value as against University of San Diego’s LLM in San Diego, for example.
-(Although, Golden Gate is surprisingly well known beyond San Francisco, due to the strength of its online tax and accounting programs and satellite tax LLM programs.)
+(Although, Golden Gate is surprisingly well known beyond San Francisco, due to the strength of Golden Gate University’s online tax and accounting programs and satellite tax LLM and accounting programs.)